Wednesday, 30 January 2019

 The second half’s Third Sonata in B minor (Op.58) was a tour de force.
 Often played to death, this warhorse however received a new lease of life in Ju’s hands.
 Her technique was totally secure, and yet she brought out the opening movement’s second subject with disarming beauty.
 The etude-like scherzo flew like the wind, while the slow movement’s gravitas provided the sonata’s spiritual heart.
 The rondo finale was thrillingly built-up, culminating in the most thunderous of finishes.
 In short, this was an electrifying performance where true technical virtuosity was unfailingly in service of the music.

-There were three encores, the posthumous Nocturne in C sharp minor, its seamless beauty contrasted with the ferocious triplet runs of the Étude in G sharp minor (Op.25 No.6).
+There were three encores, the posthumous Nocturne in C sharp minor, its seamless beauty contrasted with the ferocious runs of thirds in Étude in G sharp minor (Op.25 No.6).
 The recital closed dramatically with the Prélude in D minor (Op.28 No.24), the pianistic equivalent of a fireworks display.
 If Ju has been hailed as the “Argerich of the East”, that is not far from the truth.

 Parents doing what proud parents do best: